How can we help you today?

 Here are three players that make a dropshipping model possible:

-1. The dropshipper/business owner (you)
+1. The dropshipper (you)

-• You’re responsible for running the dropshipping business.
+• Role: You’re responsible for running the dropshipping business.
 You need to manage the online store, customer services, marketing, and overall business strategy.

 • Responsibilities:

-• Store management.
-Keeping the online store up and running.
+• Store management: Keeping the online store up and running.

-• Product selection.
-Choosing what your store offers customers.
+• Product selection: Choosing what your store offers customers.

-• Marketing.
-Getting the word out on your business via email, social media, and search engine optimization (SEO).
+• Marketing: Getting the word out on your business via email, social media, and search engine optimization (SEO).

-• Customer service.
-Address customer issues such as returns, complaints, inquiries, and suggestions.
+• Customer service: Address customer issues such as returns, complaints, inquiries, and suggestions.

-• Order processing.
-Handle the details of an order by forwarding it to suppliers, tracking packages, and ensuring a successful delivery.
+• Order processing: Handle the details of an order by forwarding it to suppliers, tracking packages, and ensuring a successful delivery.

-2. The supplier/wholesaler
+2. The dropshipping suppliers/wholesalers

 • Responsibilities:

-• Product inventory.
-Ensures there’s enough supply to fulfill customer orders.
+• Product inventory: Ensures there’s enough supply to fulfill customer orders.

-• Product quality.
-Ensures that every product passes a standard of quality.
+• Product quality: Ensures that every product passes a standard of quality.
 It filters poor-quality products away from the customer to provide high-quality service and maintain the dropshipper’s brand value.

-• Supply chain management.
-Handles potential disruptions by addressing issues like stockouts or shipment delays.
+• Supply chain management: Handles potential disruptions by addressing issues like stockouts or shipment delays.

-3. The eCommerce platform provider
+3. The e-commerce platform provider

-• The platform provider hosts your online store and is responsible for keeping it online.
+• Role: The platform provider hosts your online store and is responsible for keeping it online.
 It provides the software and infrastructure needed to build, maintain, and manage your site.

 • Responsibilities: